KDE/vakzination/README.md

 ## Importing certificates

-You can add certificates by opening them from the file system.
+There are multiple ways to add certificates.
+You can:

+- Open a file containing a certificate.
 This can be either a plain text file containing the data or a PDF that contains the relevant QR code.
+- Pass such a file when launching Vakzination.
+- Paste a certificate from the clipboard.
+- Scan a QR code using [Qrca](https://invent.kde.org/plasma-mobile/qrca/) and have it opened in Vakzination.

 ## Get it